cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 **Results and discusison**

-Table 5 shows the results of respondend related to the 15 proposed properties and its ranking.
-For each of row, we calculated the avarage and the standard deviation.
+Table 5 shows the results of respondend related to the 15 proposed properties and their ranking based on the avarage and the standard deviation.

 [Click to view the table 5.](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/survey/part2/Survey.html) *Ranking of identified properties.*